Ghiftee/oop-school-library/README.md

 ### Milestone 1:

-- Create person class
+- Create person class.
-- Create student class that is a subclass of person class
+- Create student class that is a subclass of person class.
-- Create teacher class that is a subclass of person class
+- Create teacher class that is a subclass of person class.

 ### Milestone 2:

-- Create corrector class
+- Create corrector class.
-- Set instance of corrector in person on initialization
+- Set instance of corrector in person on initialization.
-- Add new method to person that validates name
+- Add new method to person that validates name.

 ### Milestone 3:
-- Create Classroom, Book and Rental classes
+- Create Classroom, Book and Rental classes.
-- Implement several relationships between classes
+- Implement several relationships between classes.

+### Milestone 4:
+- Create a main.rb file that will serve as your console app entry-point.
+- In main.rb define the entry point, which will be a method called main that is invoked at the end of the file.

 ## Built With